miracle-2003/qrmakerdocs/mobile-apps/driver-companion-app.md

 ### Setup app.json

-By now you should have your foodtiger site to be up and running.
+By now you should have your QR Menu Maker site to be up and running.

 Open app.json file.
 Here change everything that relates as demo data.